Manifold calculus and homotopy sheaves: Homotopy sheaves

-\quad It was realised long ago that every manifold $M$ admits a covering $\{U_i \rightarrow M\}$ such that all finite intersections belong to $\sE_1$ (see, for instance, \cite{BottTu}, Theorem 5.1).
+\quad It was realised long ago that every manifold $M$ admits a covering $\{U_i \rightarrow M\}$ such that all finite intersections belong to $\D_1$ (see, for instance, \cite{BottTu}, Theorem 5.1).
 In other words, every manifold can be covered by open balls $\{U_i\}$ such that every finite non-empty intersection $U_{i_0} \cap \dots \cap U_{i_n}$ is again diffeomorphic to an open ball.
-Bott and Tu called them \textit{good covers}.
-Good covers clearly define a coverage $\sJ_1^{\circ}$ on $\sE$.
+These are usually called \textit{good covers}.
+Good covers clearly define a coverage $\sJ_1^{\circ}$ on $\Man$.